chasingmaxwell/graphql-leveler/README.md

 # graphql-leveler

-graphql-leveler makes it possible for GraphQL servers to allow client queries to mutate the shape of response objects.
-It does this by exposing a new type called `LevelerObjectType` which is a drop-in replacement for `GraphQLObjectType` with one important addition: It provides a `_get` field which allows clients to query the object by path.
-Using `_get` in combination with an alias, a client can access deeply nested properties at the top level of an object with whatever property name the client desires.
+graphql-leveler makes it possible for GraphQL servers to allow client queries to control the shape of response objects.
+It does this by exposing a new type called `LevelerObjectType` which is a drop-in replacement for `GraphQLObjectType` with the addition of two convenient fields: `_get` and `_root`.

 ## Installation

-`yarn add graphql-leveler`
+`yarn add graphql-leveler` or `npm install --save graphql-leveler`

 ## Client Usage

+### \_get

+`_get` allows clients to query the object by path, much like lodash's `get()` method.
+In fact, it uses `_.get()` under the hood!
+Using `_get` in combination with an alias, a client can access deeply nested properties at the top level of an object with whatever property name the client desires.

-### Basic Queries
+#### Basic Queries

 If the object's resolver on the server returns an object which looks like this: